1962 American Football League Championship Game: Players' shares

+Statistics

 Aftermath

-At the end of the season, the Texans moved to Kansas City, Missouri and changed their name to the Chiefs.
+While the Texans were relatively more successful in town over the NFL's Dallas Cowboys, team owner Lamar Hunt realized that Dallas would not be a two-team town for football.
+In February of 1962, the Texans moved to Kansas City, Missouri and changed their name to the Chiefs in honor of the mayor H. Roe Bartle, who was often nicknamed "The Chief".
 The Chiefs would return to the AFL Championship 4 years later in 1966 to earn a trip to Super Bowl I.

 The Oilers would go on to have four straight losing seasons before making it the AFL Championship game again in 1967, where they would lose to the Oakland Raiders.